lithnet/okta-managementagent/README.md

 * Download the management agent from the [releases page](https://github.com/lithnet/okta-managementagent/releases)
 * Read the [getting started guide](https://github.com/lithnet/okta-managementagent/wiki)

+## How can I contribute to the project?
+* Found an issue and want us to fix it?
+[Log it](https://github.com/lithnet/okta-managementagent/issues)
+* Want to fix an issue yourself or add functionality?
+Clone the project and submit a pull request
+* Make a [donation](https://lithnet.io/donate) and help us cover our costs

 ## Keep up to date
 * [Visit my blog](http://blog.lithiumblue.com)
 * [Follow me on twitter](https://twitter.com/RyanLNewington)![](http://twitter.com/favicon.ico)